Tater-Less Parmesan Zucchini Tots

 How to Make Zucchini Tots

-2. Sprinkle the zucchini with flour, salt and pepper, any optional seasonings or spices, and toss to coat evenly; set aside.
+2. Sprinkle the zucchini with flour, salt, and pepper, any optional seasonings or spices, and toss to coat evenly; set aside.

-4. In a separate large bowl, add the Panko breadcrumbs, Parmesan, and stir to combine.
+3. In a medium bowl, beat the eggs.
+In a separate large bowl, add the Panko breadcrumbs and Parmesan, and stir to combine.

 What to Serve with Zucchini Tots

-Can You Freeze Zucchini Tots?
+Can You Freeze Zucchini Tots?Ā

 5 from 2 votes